What are the minimum requirements to dive at Kraken Springs?

 Can the non-certified members of my family swim or snorkel while I dive?

-The Dive Georgia Quarry is strictly a Scuba facility.
+Kraken Springs is strictly a Scuba facility.
 All other water sports are not permitted.
 But you are more than welcome to bring "Bubble Watchers" to enjoy the beautiful views of the quarry at no cost.
-If you would like to get the family in the water, one of Dive Georgia's expert Instructors are more than happy to take them on a Discover Scuba Diving tour of the quarry.
+If you would like to get the family in the water, one of Kraken Springs' expert Instructors are more than happy to take them on a Discover Scuba Diving tour of the quarry.

-What are the water conditions (temperature/visibility) at the Quarry?
+What are the water conditions (temperature/visibility) at Kraken Springs?

 The water temp swings greatly depending on the depth and time of year and is layered in three distinct thermoclines.
 During our the summer months, the surface temperature can be upwards of 78 degrees with a 10-15 degree drop around 20-25ft followed by another 10-15 degree drop around 40-45ft.
 During fall-spring, the surface temperature is cooler and less variations between thermocline layers.
 This will be similar diving to most inland bodies of water.